-Describe the economic factors influencing the choice of basic materials, and the civil, landscape, architectural, interior design, structural, mechanical, electrical and fire safety systems used.
+Describe the economic factors influencing the choice of basic materials, and the civil, architectural, interior design, structural, mechanical, electrical and fire safety systems used.
 The summary must include:

-- Results of economic studies, which consider not only the initial construction cost, but costs incurred over the projected life of the facility as determined on the basis of the best information available, and in view of the estimated functional life of the facility. - Compare Programmed Amount (PA) to CWE with discussion on reasons for relationship to CWE.
-If CWE exceeds PA, then provide initial suggestions on how to remedy the problem. - Sustainable Design and Energy Conservation: In consideration of the serious national energy shortage and escalating utility costs, designs must incorporate features that can reduce energy consumption.
-Systems that are energy intensive must be avoided.
-State the level of sustainable design required for the project in terms of LEED (Leadership in Energy and Environmental Excellence) points.
-Identify the strategies being considered to meet the goal.
+- Results of economic studies, which consider not only the initial construction cost, but costs incurred over the projected life of the facility as determined on the basis of the best information available, and in view of the estimated functional life of the facility. - Compare Programmed Amount (PA) to Current Working Estimate (CWE) with discussion on reasons for relationship to CWE.

+Sustainable Design and Energy Conservation